-- 10.6.
-A8 is therefore influenced by the combination of subjects that pupils study as well as the quality of the experience that pupils receive - 10.7.
+- 11.6.
+A8 is therefore influenced by the combination of subjects that pupils study as well as the quality of the experience that pupils receive - 11.7.
 Consequently, there has been significant discussion nationally about the way in which the eligibility of subjects for the A8 calculation might or might not be shaping the curriculum on offer in secondary schools.
 In particular, it has been reported nationally that there has been a reduction in the proportion of pupils studying arts based courses that are not part of the EBacc.
 The proportion of pupils entering various subjects in Hampshire schools in 2018 can be compared to that back in 2013 before the conception of A8 and EBacc.

-Subject Hampshire Hampshire
+Subject Hampshire entries Hampshire entries

-entries 2018 entries 2013

-(% of cohort) (% of cohort)
+2018 (% of cohort) 2013 (% of cohort)

 Dance 3% 2%

 Drama 13% 11%

 Music 8% 6%

 French 18% 25%

 German 7% 10%

 Spanish 14% 13%

 Geography 46% 30%

 History 46% 38%

-Religious 27% 37%
+Religious Studies 27% 37%

-Studies

-Art and 10% 13%
+Art and Design 10% 13%

-Design

 Photography 10% 2%